Orlando

 by Virginia Woolf, adapted by Sarah Ruhl

-Dramagturg’s Note
+Dramaturg’s Note

 Upon first sight, Orlando is a play about gender roles and their confining nature as social constructions, and while Sarah Ruhl's work undeniably explores this issue with a keen eye for its feminist implications, when considered more deeply, the play, and the 1928 novel by Virginia Woolf upon which it is based, explores the perhaps even more treacherous ground of personal identity and the necessity of defining ourselves through relations to others and the historical time in which we live.